tonbo-io/fusio/README.md

 ### compare with `opendal`

 `fusio` does not aim to be a full data access layer like `opendal`. `fusio` keeps features lean, and you are able to enable features and their dependencies one by one.
-The default binary size of `fusio` is 245KB, which is much smaller than `opendal` (8.9MB).
+The default binary size of `fusio` is 245KB, which is smaller than `opendal` (439KB).
 If you need a full ecosystem of DAL (tracing, cache, etc.), try opendal.

 Also, compared with `opendal::Operator`, fusio exposes core traits and allows them to be implemented in third-party crates.